MichaelZhao21/simple-compiler/README.md

 Build and run the basic test file with `make run`.
 If you want to run the extensive tests, execute `make test`.
 Both commands will build the lexer and parsers.

 By default, `make test` will run the `tests/tests.txt` file.
 To run a different test file, you can set the `TEST` variable while running the Makefile.
-For example, to run the advanced tests (see the `tests` directory), you would issue the command `make test VAR="adv-tests"`.
-Any new tests would simply need to be a `.txt` file put in the `tests` directory and can be run with the command `make test VAR="[name of test file without .txt extension]"`.
+For example, to run the advanced tests (see the `tests` directory), you would issue the command `make test TEST="tests"`.
+Any new tests would simply need to be a `.txt` file put in the `tests` directory and can be run with the command `make test TEST="[name of test file without .txt extension]"`.

+To run ONLY the lexer (See `LexerTest.java`), you can use `make lex-test`.
+The `TEST` variable still behaves the same as the `test` recipe.
+For the test files written to specifically catch scanning/lexing errors, see the `tests/lexer` directory.
+A good example can be seen when running `make lex-test TEST="lexer/adv-tests"`.

 ## To Run Custom Tests